waqaszulfiqar/cypress-api-tests/README.md

 ### Setup Scripts ###

 * Clone the repository into a folder
-* Go inside the folder and run following command from terminal/command prompt
+* Go inside the folder and run the following command from the terminal/command prompt
 ```
 npm install
 ```
-* All the dependencies from package.json would be installed in node_modules folder.
+* All the dependencies from package.json would be installed in the node_modules folder.

-**Tip:** Install `npm install -g` globally on your system and run it from the command-line which checks if your node path is set correctly or not.
+**Tip:** Install `npm install -g` globally on your system and run it from the command line which checks if your node path is set correctly or not.

 ### Run Tests ###